lofcz/jsMenus/README.md

 You can use any "embedded" bare-bones web browser, including the Chrome browser with the `--app` option.

-As an example, the [DomTerm](https;//domterm.org) terminal emulator has a "back-end" written in C, which communicates (using http and websockets) with any modern browser.
+As an example, the [DomTerm](https://domterm.org) terminal emulator has a "back-end" written in C, which communicates (using http and websockets) with any modern browser.
 It can optionally run under Electron, and the code for creating menus (see `hlib/domterm-menus.js`) is mostly the same whether using Electron to create menus, or using this library in a generic browser.

-Advantages and changes of this fork compared to the original:
+Advantages and changes compared to the original `mwjs-menu-browser`:

 * Menu-items and menus can be shared between menus.
 * Keyboard navigation (using arrow keys, Escape, and Enter).